CollinDietz/tdd-mocks-and-test-doubles/slides/tdd-and-mocks/subsections/how_to_use_in_c.md

 - A special form of `withParameter()`
 - Used on the instance variable
 - Makes sure the call is coming from the right copy of the mock
+  - This is important when we use common mocks, where you may have more then one instance

 <br>